Episynlestes cristatus

 commonly known as a tropical whitetip.

 It is endemic to north-eastern Queensland, where it inhabits streams in rainforest.

 Episynlestes cristatus is a large, very slender damselfly, coloured a dull bronze-black with white markings.
 It often perches with its wings outspread.

+Etymology

+The genus name Episynlestes is derived from the Greek ἐπί (epi, "upon", "over" or "additional to"), combined with Synlestes, a genus name derived from the Greek σύν (syn, "together") and Lestes, itself derived from the Greek λῃστής (lēstēs, "robber").

+The species name cristatus is Latin for "crested" or "with a crest", referring to a crest of black bristles on its appendages.